SC2Mapster/blizzard-tutorials/docs/Data_Primer/01_Simple_Firebolt/01_Firebolt.md

 |![](Assets/2-5_CollectionAutofill.png)|![](Assets/2-5_CollectionSummary.png)|
 | ------------- | ------------- |

->INFO
->
+!!! warning
->When renaming data collection, references in texts won't be updated, so if we rename our data collection we'll have to manually update all text references, like that one where we referred to damage effect in the button's tooltip.
+    When renaming data collection, references in texts won't be updated, so if we rename our data collection we'll have to manually update all text references, like that one where we referred to damage effect in the button's tooltip.

 |![brrrrrrrrrrr](Assets/1SimpleFirebolt.gif)|